Trusted by Brisbane Patients Since 1979

-Last Updated on 30 August 2024 by Brisbane Livewell Clinic
+Last updated on 29 September 2025 by Brisbane Livewell Clinic Editorial Team

 When it comes to workplace stress, most people would agree that it’s a normal part of their workday.
 Mention the word ‘burnout’ however and some may start to relate their fatigue and other symptoms directly to the demands of their work.
 As far as occupational hazards go, reaching the burnout stage is concerning.
 Burnout syndrome is described in medical literature, as a phenomenon of emotional, motivational, and physical exhaustion.
 (1) Burnout is presumed to be the result of chronic stress, (2) most specifically workplace stress, and involves prolonged stress reactions and disturbed recovery processes.
 (3)